Open-CSP/FlexForm/README.md

 ### Changelog
-* 0.8.0.9.7.5 : changed behaviour for new version of select2
+* 0.8.0.9.7.5 : changed behaviour for new version of select2.
+Removed deprecated disableCache function. wsLogger extension removed.
 * 0.8.0.9.7.4 : Added extension wslogger and docs on wslogger
 * 0.8.0.9.7.3 : Updated external requests where url was encoded by server
 * 0.8.0.9.7.2 : Updated to work when wiki is installed in a subfolder.
 Updated Formbuilder.
 Changed Docs behaviour